jahutchi/openTVtoXML/README.md

-Decode OpenTV EPG from satellite mux.

-TODO:
+# TODO:
-Add code to tune to mux.
+- Add code to tune to mux.

-Allow selection of tuner frontend.
+- Allow selection of tuner frontend.

-Make output format compatible with XMLTV.
+- Make output format compatible with XMLTV.